Power Assumptions Matter: Evaluating End-user Laptop Energy Models for Sustainability Reporting of Browser-Based Web

-Collectively, this literature demonstrates that web-service energy use is heterogeneous and context dependent.
+Collectively, prior work demonstrates that web-service energy use is heterogeneous and context dependent.
 However, few of these studies examine whether the simplified assumptions used in service-level reporting models can capture such variability.
 Our work addresses this gap by providing measured, category-based data to test the validity of those assumptions under realistic web interactions.